rodolphocastro/br.dev.ardc.iac/README.md

 2. Use `terraform plan` to dry-run and see what changes would be applied
 3. Finally, if everything looks fine, run `terraform apply` and review the changes before typing `yes` for changes to be applied in Azure.

-### Remote Deployment
+## Deploying

 You'll need to have the following secrets created in your GitHub repo for an environment named `production` for remote changes to be applied:

 * `secrets.AZURE_CLIENT_ID`
+* `secrets.AZURE_CLIENT_SECRET`
 * `secrets.AZURE_TENANT_ID`
 * `secrets.AZURE_SUBSCRIPTION_ID`

 Those values may be created by following the tutorials on [connecting to azure with openid connect](https://learn.microsoft.com/en-gb/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-openid-connect).

-This repository uses [Azure CLI login](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) instead of the `ARM` service providers for simplicity.
+This repository uses [Azure CLI login](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) instead of the `ARM` service providers for simplicity when running locally but uses ARM on the pipeline.

 ## GitHub Workflows